-Here's how to separate clothes for washing to help ensure everything gets clean safely.
+Here's how to sort clothes for washing to help ensure everything gets clean safely.
 Start by sorting your clothes into the following piles, taking time to read each garment's care label for guidance:

 Of course, six piles could translate into six loads; if you've got the time during the evening, this is the safest way to keep your clothes looking good.